numaproj/numaflow/docs/specifications/authorization.md

-## **Authorization for Numaflow Server**

-Authorization is the process of granting or denying access to specific resources, functionalities, or data within a system.
-It involves determining what actions or operations an authenticated user or system is permitted to perform based on their identity, role, or other attributes.
-Authorization ensures that users have the appropriate permissions to access and interact with certain features or information within a software application, service, or system.

-Authorization is a crucial component of overall security, contributing to data protection, regulatory compliance, and the prevention of unauthorized access or misuse of resources.

-### Authorization in Numaflow

-In the context of Numaflow, a platform for managing pipelines, authorization plays a crucial role due to the dynamic nature of user operations.

-It's a fundamental enabler for effective pipeline management, providing users with the right access for their tasks while safeguarding critical processes.
-It promotes collaboration, operational efficiency, and mitigates risks by limiting access based on user roles.
+# UI Authorization

 We utilize a role-based access control (RBAC) model to manage authorization in Numaflow.
-Along with this we utilize Casbin as a library for the implementation of these policies.
+Along with this we utilize [Casbin](https://casbin.org/) as a library for the implementation of these policies.

-### Role-Based Access Control (RBAC)

-Role-Based Access Control (RBAC) is an access control paradigm widely used to simplify and manage permissions within a system.
-In RBAC:

-- Roles: Users are assigned roles, representing specific job functions or responsibilities.
-- Permissions: Roles are associated with permissions, defining actions or operations users can perform.
-- Users: Access permissions are determined by the roles assigned to users.
-- Groups: RBAC often supports a hierarchical structure, allowing roles to inherit permissions from others.

-### Casbin

-Casbin is an open-source access control library designed for simplified and flexible authorization in applications.
-Key features of Casbin include policy-based authorization, support for multiple access control models (such as RBAC and ABAC), persistence options for storing policies, and middleware for easy integration with various web frameworks.
-Casbin facilitates the management of access control by providing a policy language to express rules and enforce them within applications.
-It is known for its adaptability, supporting different authorization models and backends, making it suitable for a wide range of applications.

-### Permissions and Policies in Numaflow
+## Permissions and Policies

-We use the given policy model conf to define our policies.
+The following model configuration is given to define the policies.
 The policy model is defined in the Casbin policy language.

 ```
 [request_definition]